rilldata/rill/docs/docs/develop/import-data.md

 ## Authenticating remote sources

-Rill requires credentials to connect to remote data sources such as private buckets in S3 or GCS.
+Rill requires credentials to connect to remote data sources such as private buckets in S3, GCS or Azure.

 When running Rill locally, Rill attempts to find existing credentials configured on your computer.
 When deploying projects to Rill Cloud, you must explicitly provide service account credentials with correct access permissions.